 See APPENDIX A - "CASE WESTERN RESERVE UNIVERSITY" for a more complete description of the University.

-PROJECT AND USE OF PROCEEDS
+PLAN OF REFUNDING AND USE OF PROCEEDS

-The Bonds are being issued to (i) pay costs of the Project and (ii) pay costs of issuance of the Bonds.
+The Bonds are being issued to (i) refund the Refunded Bonds and (ii) pay costs of issuance of the Bonds.